-The definition of the connection line is described as a series of points (vertices) and thus split into segments (edges).
+The definition of the connection line is one or multiple polylines.
+Each of the polylines is described as a series of points (vertices).
 All other curves can also be represented with this type of representation by adding necessary points and thus approximating to the needed accuracy.

-The connection line may consist of more than one section.
-The sections need not be joined to each other.
+The polylines do not need be joined to each other.
 This is to simulate gaps along the application of a seam or an adhesive, due to crossing another weld, or an obstacle, like a hole in the connected sheets.

-This feature could also be used in cases where a seam weld changes its <subtype/>, seen in Fehler!
-Verweisquelle konnte nicht gefunden werden.Fehler!
-Verweisquelle konnte nicht gefunden werden..